What is a Doctor of Education (Ed.D.)?

 Many Ed.D. programs require that students complete a focused internship.
 This allows students to combine theory with practical knowledge in a supervised environment.
 Internships create a situation for students to learn from other professionals, become more effective leaders, and apply the skills they have learned in their coursework.

-- For some Ed.D. degrees, like the one at East Tennessee State University, this is a 150-hour requirement.
-Students pay for the credit hours, while the university assists in setting up an appropriate internship.
-All internships are planned and completed under the guidance of a faculty member.
+- For some Ed.D. degrees, like ETSU’s Ed.D. with an Administrative Endorsement, this is a 540-hour requirement.
+All internships are planned and completed in district offices, schools, and community settings under the guidance of a faculty member.

 Internships for a doctorate in education often differ by concentration.
 For example, an internship at a multinational corporation might be arranged for a global executive specialization, whereas a non-profit internship might be arranged for organizational leadership studies.
 This is yet one more area for students to look into when researching Ed.D. degrees.